 04 of 09

 The fruits of elderberry shrubs (Sambucus nigra) can be used in recipes for jams, jellies, syrups, pies, wine, and brandy.
 The fruits must be fully ripe before ingestion, as they are poisonous before that point.
 Cordials and syrups are made from elderberry flowers.

 Most varieties are appropriate for zones 3 to 8.
-This shrub/tree grows between 6 and 12 feet, depending on variety.
+This shrub/tree grows between 6 and 12 feet, depending on the variety.